Big Ten coaches relying heavily on revamped defenses

 - Aidan HutchinsonLiveTodayTomorrowvs--|

-INDIANAPOLIS (AP) Michigan coach Jim Harbaugh watched his star-studded defense lead the way in winning last year's Big Ten title.
+INDIANAPOLIS — Michigan coach Jim Harbaugh watched his star-studded defense lead the way in winning last year’s Big Ten title.

 He needs some new faces to emerge to make it two in a row – and he thinks he has the bodies.